 Solar heat can be used to run solar cooling equipment in order to generate cost-free air conditioning for a property.
 Solar cooling is a proven technology that can be combined with a gas or oil furnace as a backup.

 There are many different principles that are used to generate solar cooling from heat, but one rule is that the processes become more efficient at higher temperatures.
-At 80 degree Celsius, 1 kWh of heat can generate 0.7 kWh of cooling.
+At 80°C, 1 kWh of heat can generate 0.7 kWh of cooling.
 At 160 degree Celsius, 1 kWh of heat can generate 1.6 kWh of cooling.
-Lower temperatures often work best in smaller systems, where large cooling systems should work at higher temperatures.
+Lower temperatures often work best in smaller systems, whereas large cooling systems should work at higher temperatures.

-One solar cooling system generates cooling and a large amount of warm water at 35 degrees Celsius.
-This can be used to heat the pool at a hotel or to preheat the hot water in a home.
+Solar cooling system generates cooling and a large amount of warm water at 35°C. This can be used to heat the pool at a hotel or to preheat the hot water in a home.
 The heat can also be cooled down using a cooling tower.